mkang32/feature-selection/feature_selection_summary.md

 ## Recursive feature elimination

 * Process
-  * Build a model and falculate feature importance (model 1)
+  * Build a model and calculate feature importance (model 1)
   * Remove the least important feature
   * Rebuild a model (model 2)
   * Reevaluate the performance